Day students are eligible beginning in the summer after First Year. Evening students are eligible after three semesters.

 Field Placement

 Students may earn from 2-5 credits per semester for their field placement work.
 One credit is earned for each 45 hours of legal work in the field.
-Credit for the field placement work is received on a pass/fail basis.
-Students may distribute the hours to be worked as they choose during the semester with the approval of the Field Supervisor.
-The Supervising Professor must approve the number of credits appropriate for the student and the given placement in order to guarantee that the program's educational objectives are met.
+Credit for the field placement work is received on a credit/no credit basis.
+Students may distribute the hours to be worked as they choose during the semester with the approval of the site supervisor.
+The supervising professor must approve the number of credits appropriate for the student and the given placement in order to guarantee that the program's educational objectives are met.

 Classroom Component